cBournhonesque/lightyear/README.md

 Lightyear uses a very general [Transport](https://github.com/cBournhonesque/lightyear/blob/main/lightyear/src/transport/mod.rs) trait to send raw data on the network.

-The trait currently has two implementations: UDP sockets, and crossbeam channels (for testing).
+The trait currently has two implementations:
-I plan to add implementations for either WebRTC or WebTransport in the future, so that lightyear can be used to write browser games.
+- UDP sockets
+- WebTransport (using QUIC): not compatible with wasm yet.

 ### Ergonomic